Eric Clifford

-Vice admiral Sir Eric George Anderson Clifford, KCB, CBE (3 September 1900 – 7 September 1964) was a Royal Navy officer who served as Deputy Chief of the Naval Staff from 1954 to 1957.
+Vice-Admiral Sir Eric George Anderson Clifford, KCB, CBE (3 September 1900 – 7 September 1964) was a Royal Navy officer who served as Deputy Chief of the Naval Staff from 1954 to 1957.

 Early life and education

 Clifford was born in Hove, Sussex, the son of Captain William Trannock Clifford RNR of Poplar and his wife, Clara Strutt, born in Cape Colony.
 Like his father, Clifford was educated at the Thames Nautical Training College and aboard HMS Worcester.
-In January 1917, he joined the Royal Navy Reserve as a midshipman, and then entered the Royal Navy.
+In January 1917, he joined the Royal Naval Reserve as a midshipman, and then entered the Royal Navy.